India raises import tax on gold to 12.5% from 7.5% | Business

 - India

-India has raised its basic import duty on gold to 12.5% from 7.5%, the government said in a notification on Friday, as the world's second biggest consumer of the precious metal tries to dampen its demand.
+India has raised its basic import duty on gold to 12.5% from 7.5%, the government said on Friday, as the world's second-biggest consumer of the precious metal tries to dampen its demand and bring down the trade deficit.
+India fulfils most of its gold demand through imports, which were putting pressure on the rupee that hit a record low earlier on Friday.

-India fufills most of its gold demand through imports, which were putting pressure on the rupee which hit a record low earlier this week.
+The duty hike would lift prices and moderate demand in India, which could weigh on global prices.
+But it could stoke under-the-counter buying and drive-up appetite for precious metal smuggled into the country, trade officials said.
+"The sudden rise in prices could bring down jewellery demand this month," said Prithviraj Kothari, managing director of RiddiSiddhi Bullions.

-Also Read: US announces USD 122 million fund for India to address challenges posed by infectious diseases
+After the duty hike, dealers were offering a discount of up to $40 an ounce over official domestic prices — inclusive of the 12.5% import and 3% sales levies.
+India's May trade deficit widened to $24.29 billion from $6.53 billion a year ago as gold imports in the month surged to $6 billion from 678 million a year ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)